AnthonySteele/anthonysteele.github.io/InterfacesAreOverused.md

 ## Builders

 Would you mock a `StringBuilder` in order to get the rest test value returned from the final concatenated string?
 Or would you just feed the correct strings in.
-Builders are designed to be used like this, there is ne need to mock them to get this result.
+Builders are designed to be used like this, there is no need to mock them to get this result.

 ## Services